jithendray/jithendray7ui.github.io/about/index.md

 ---

-I spend my time analysing some publicly available data, reading research papers and [writing](https://jbsy.github.io/blog/).
-I spend my liesure time mostly banging my head to some heavy metal and some times I read books.
-Unfortunately, 2020 compelled me to blog about my weird music taste.
-I started writing my personal thoughts and impressions on Metal bands and their albums on [Medium](https://mettal-musings.blogspot.com/).

----

 I actively publish code to [GitHub](https://github.com/jithendrabsy).
 I'm also active on [Twitter](https://twitter.com/jithendrabsy) and [LinkedIn](https://www.linkedin.com/in/jithendrabsy/).
 If you think me (or my projects) are interesting feel free to contact me!
 You can also mail me at [jithendra1230@gmail.com](mailto:jithendra1230@gmail.com).
 I'm always interested in hearing about new opportunities to collaborate and work on machine learning projects or hackathons.

+---

+I spend my liesure time mostly banging my head to some heavy metal and some times I read books.
+Unfortunately, 2020 compelled me to blog about my weird music taste.
+I started writing my personal thoughts and impressions on Metal bands and their albums on [Medium](https://mettal-musings.blogspot.com/).